sa2ajj/pbuilder-unofficial-docs/usage.rst

 the chroot, ``pbuilder`` will run under root privilege.

-To be able to invoke ``pbuilder`` without being root, you need to use user-mode-linux, as explained in ?.
+To be able to invoke ``pbuilder`` without being root, you need to use user-mode-linux, as explained in :doc:`uml`.

 Using pbuilder for back-porting
 -------------------------------